YU Televentures

-YU Televentures was an Indian consumer electronics brand that was created on 18 December 2014 as a joint venture between Cyanogen Inc and Micromax Informatics Limited.
+YU Televentures was an Indian consumer electronics brand, it was incorporated in November 2014 as a joint venture between Cyanogen Inc and Micromax Informatics Limited.
 Also, YU holds official Cyanogen OS rights in India.
-On December 2016 the CyanogenMod developer group discontinued the Cyanogen OS.
+In December 2016 the CyanogenMod developer group discontinued the Cyanogen OS.
 Micromax co-founder Rahul Sharma owns a 99% controlling stake in YU while the remaining 1% is held by two other co-founders, Vikas Jain and Sumeet Arora.
-Later the YU subbrand of Mircromax was discontinued by the brand and the official site redirected to Micromax's official website.
+Later the YU subbrand of Micromax was discontinued by the brand and the official site redirected to Micromax's official website.
 YU Televentures was remade on 7 June 2019.